kartkart/scratch-algo-js/Rotation/README.md

-Given two string s1 and s2 how will you check if s1 is a rotated version of s2?
+Given two strings s1 and s2 how will you check if s1 is a rotated version of s2?

 #### Example: